 Elisabetta Sirani's "Self-Portrait as Allegory of Painting" and Pablo Picasso's "Woman Sitting Near a Window" ‘Let None Dare Call It Beauty’ by Adam Sedia The Society February 28, 2019 Beauty, Poetry 2 Comments Let none dare call it beauty that commands Feigned praise from those whom fashion deems refined But deep revulsion from an honest mind Derided for the truth it understands: Inhuman, formless smears of artless hands; Cacophonies that screech, burp, rasp, and grind; Steel, glass, and concrete tortuously designed; And crude words unrefined by form’s demands.
 These are but poses, empty, shameless lies That mask their inner gaping void to sell As truth to mobs of self-deluded fools.
 But truth needs never fool.
 Its beauty lies In what our universe and our selves tell: An ordered harmony of timeless rules.
 Adam Sedia (b.
 1984) lives in his native Northwest Indiana, where he practices law as a civil and appellate litigator.
 His poems have appeared in Indiana Voice Journal and Tulip Tree Review.
 He has also had short stories and works of legal scholarship published in various journals.
 He also composes music, which may be heard on his YouTube channel.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 2 Responses James Sale March 2, 2019 I increasingly admire Adam Sedia’s thoughtful, structured and sometimes beautiful work.
 Reply C.B.
 Anderson March 3, 2019 Adam, You’ve nailed it.
 The emperor has no clothes, except for those who celebrate their own self-delusion and the collective delusion created by extreme modernism.
 We are fortunate here to hear from someone with a clear vision of what’s really going on.
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.